sudo-adduser-jordan/jetbrains-hyperskill-projects/README.md

 For python and java projects:

-To view code for each stage, programs must be executed using Intelij IDEA with edu plugin.
+To view code for each stage, programs must be executed using Intelij IDEA/PyCharm with edu plugin.

-Completed project code can be viewed and executed without the use of intelij IDEA.
+Completed project code can be viewed and executed without the use of Intelij IDEAPyCharm.

 For other projects: